algolia/docsearch/docs/README.md

 later).

 The script compares the date of the last commit in `./docs` with the date of the last deploy.
-If no new commits were added, it will stop.
+If there are no new commits, it will stop.
 Otherwise, it will continue and build the website.

 To make this comparison, both this script and the manual deploy script add a `last_update` file to the `./dist` folder containing the timestamp of the last deploy.
-This file is then used to see if changes are present and should be deployed.
+This file is then used to see if changes are present if it should deploy anything.

-Once the build is complete, the `./dist` folder is committed to the `gh-pages` branch and pushed to GitHub.
+Once the build is complete, it commits the `./dist` folder to the `gh-pages` branch and pushed to GitHub.
 This part requires some non-trivial `git` and `ssh` configuration commands to push data from Netlify to GitHub pages on our behalf (check `./scripts/netlify-master` for more details).